The 12 Worst Stains and How to Remove Them

 To become a stain-removal expert, it’s helpful to have a well-stocked cleaning kit.
 Here are some essentials:

-- White vinegar: Great for acidic stains like coffee and wine.
+- White vinegar: Effective for acidic stains such as coffee and wine.

 - Baking soda: A multi-purpose cleaner that works on everything from grease to sweat.